bockmancheung/MyBlog/README.md

 *No pearls in our eyes*: *The Tempest*, W. Shakespeare.
 Original sentence: *Those are pearls that were his eyes* - The song the spirit Ariel sings to Ferdinand of his father's supposed drawning.

 *In me the tiger sniffs the rose*: *In me past, present and future meet*, S. Sassoon.
-I interpret here as the duality of human nature, but here as gain and struggle as a necessary component of our lives.
+It shows the duality of human nature, but I interpret here that gain and struggle are necessary components of our lives.

 *Datta, Dayahvam, Damyata*: *The Waste Land*, T.S.
 Eliot.
 Eliot quoted this from the *Brihadaranyaka Unpanishad* in which God presents three sets of disciples with the enigmatic syllable DA, challenging each group to undersand it.
 Each group is supposed to understand the syllable as the root of a different imperative: Datta (Give to men), Dayahvam (Compassion to the demons), Damyata (Control for the gods).
 Here I want to emphasize the attitude one should live.